vaishnavi14705/vaishnavi14705/README.md

 &emsp; ✨ I'm **Vaishnavi** — a Data Science student at **SRM University, India**, blending the logic of analytics with the creativity of digital experiences.
 My world revolves around transforming raw data into meaningful stories through **Power BI dashboards, SQL, Excel analytics, and data visualization**, while continuously exploring the evolving landscape of **Data Science & AI**.

-&emsp; Beyond technical work, I navigate the worlds of **social media strategy, creative branding, and digital design** — because great technology, like great art, always communicates something.

-&emsp; I believe the best solutions are never just functional — they are *felt*.

 </td>
 </tr>
 </table>